 Is Citibank Right For You?

-If you are the type of customer that doesn’t want to worry about carrying a minimum balance to avoid monthly fees, or if you live in a rural area, then you might want to look more closely at a local credit union, or no-fee online-only bank.
+If you are the type of customer who doesn’t want to worry about carrying a minimum balance to avoid monthly fees, or if you live in a rural area, you might want to look more closely at a local credit union or no-fee online-only bank.

 Here’s to finding the best place to grow your nest egg.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired or changed.